-This Saturday is the day.
-The third edition of the London Super Trunk Show, held in the heart of London in 12 Regent Street, gathering more than ten awesome exhibitors and hosting the World Championships in shoemaking, shoe shining and shoe patina.
-Here’s some practical info ahead of the event, for those who plan to visit, and on the livestreaming we will do for those who can’t attend.
+After a long hiatus, this weekend it’s finally happening again, the London Super Trunk Show is back!
+Held in the heart of London at 12 Regent Street, gathering more than ten awesome exhibitors and hosting the World Championships in shoemaking, shoe shining and shoe patina.
+We can also announce a free shoe shining service by Saphir during the day.
+Here’s some practical info ahead of the event, for those who plan to visit, and on the live streaming we will do for those who can’t attend.

 Full schedule for the day: